SatyrDiamond/SatyrDiamond/README.md

-A music and ARM Linux Guy
+A music and ARM Linux Guy.
+Makes alot of converters

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A0EXCF5)